DEMP Specification

 A DEMP Network MUST form the backbone for communication between multiple Safety Information Systems (SIS).

-5.1.1 Decentralization
+4.1.1 Decentralization

 There MUST be no central authority managing the DEMP Network operations.

-5.1.2 Interoperability
+4.1.2 Interoperability

-5.1.3 Communication
+4.1.3 Communication

-5.1.4 Scalability
+4.1.4 Scalability

 A DEMP Network MUST be designed to scale dynamically, allowing Safety Information Systems (SIS) to be added to or removed from the network without disrupting ongoing operations or compromising availability.

-5.1.5 Scope
+4.1.5 Scope

-5.1.5.1 Wide Area Network (WAN)
+4.1.5.1 Wide Area Network (WAN)

 A DEMP Network SHOULD be able to operate across Wide Area Networks (WAN), including the public Internet, to enable communication and federation between geographically distributed Safety Information Systems (SIS).

-5.1.5.2 Local Area Network (LAN)
+4.1.5.2 Local Area Network (LAN)

 A DEMP Network SHOULD be able to operate within a Local Area Network (LAN), enabling Safety Information Systems (SIS) to function autonomously in isolated, offline or network-restricted environments.

-5.1.5.3 Virtual Private Network (VPN)
+4.1.5.3 Virtual Private Network (VPN)

 A DEMP Network SHOULD support operation over Virtual Private Networks (VPN), enabling secure and controlled interconnection between geographically or administratively separate Safety Information Systems (SIS).

-5.1.5.4 Ad Hoc Network
+4.1.5.4 Ad Hoc Network

 A DEMP Network MAY support operation within a local mesh or peer-to-peer (P2P) ad hoc network that enables offline or short-range secure data exchange.

-5.1.6 Discovery
+4.1.6 Discovery

-5.1.6.1 Directory
+4.1.6.1 Directory

-5.1.6.2 Participation
+4.1.6.2 Participation

-able to opt in to or opt out of a Network Directory without
+Participation in any discovery mechanism MUST be voluntary.
+A Safety Information System (SIS) MUST be able to opt in to or opt out of a Network Directory without affecting its ability to operate within the DEMP Network.

-5.2 Safety Information System (SIS)
+4.2 Safety Information System (SIS)

-A Safety Information System (SIS) MUST monitor, manage, process and exchange safety-related data for Entities and between Safety Information Systems (SIS), either as a standalone server instance or as a participant in a Federation.
+A Safety Information System (SIS) MUST monitor, manage, process and exchange safety-related data for Entities and between Safety Information Systems (SIS), either as a standalone instance or as a participant in a Federation.

-5.2.1 Data Exchange
+4.2.1 Data Exchange

-5.2.2 Data Processing
+4.2.2 Data Processing

 A Safety Information System (SIS) MUST process DEMP data in accordance with applicable privacy requirements.

-5.2.3 Data Storage
+4.2.3 Data Storage

-A Safety Information System (SIS) MAY store DEMP data required for operation, recovery, and auditability.
+A Safety Information System (SIS) MAY store DEMP data required for operation, recovery and auditability.

-5.2.5 Autonomy
+4.2.5 Autonomy

 A Safety Information System (SIS) MUST be capable of operating autonomously within its defined scope, without requiring continuous connectivity to other Safety Information Systems or external services.

-5.2.6 Deployment
+4.2.6 Deployment

 A Safety Information System (SIS) SHOULD be deployed in a stable, managed and production-grade environment appropriate for continuous operation, scalability and appropriate levels of availability.

-5.2.7 Hub
+4.2.7 Hub

 A Safety Information System (SIS) MUST be accessible by Entities through an access point called a Hub.

-5.2.7.1 Interface
+4.2.7.1 Interface

 A Hub SHOULD be a secure HTTP service providing web-based access to administrative information and interaction features for Entities.

-5.2.7.2 Access Control
+4.2.7.2 Access Control

 Access to the Hub MUST be either public or private (network-restricted).
 It MAY also be subject to authentication.

-5.3 Safety Zone
+4.3 Safety Zone

 A Safety Zone (Zone) MUST be a defined physical or virtual area that is monitored for safety events and emergency management purposes.